microsoft/CABRA/README.md

 CABRA requires Python 3.13 or later and uses [`uv`](https://docs.astral.sh/uv/) for environment and dependency management.

 Use Linux (or WSL2 on Windows) with Bash and `tmux` installed.
-Scoring uses Unix-only signals and does not support native Windows Python.
 Copilot evaluation also requires a running Docker daemon accessible to your user.
 Run the commands below from the repository root.

 Local tool-call classification additionally requires a CUDA-compatible SGLang installation in `.venv-sglang/`; `uv sync` does not create this environment.
 Follow the [SGLang installation guide](https://docs.sglang.io/get_started/install.html).
 The supplied server script uses two GPUs (`--dp-size 2`); adjust it for your hardware.
 Downloaded-result plotting does not require Docker or GPUs.